BABAYEGAR/Covid19QA/README.md

 * attr

-2. To generate the dataset, execute the DataGenerator.py file.
+2. To generate a new dataset, execute the DataGenerator.py file.

 3. To start the application, run the main.py file.
 You can select either speech or text as user input by entering 1 or 2. if you select speech, the program will prompt when the recorder starts and the timeout is 10s.
 If you select text option then you simply type your question.